 - blood or clear fluid from the nose or ear

 - changes in behavior, such as agitation, confusion, or being very sleepy

 - dizziness or stumbling

 - vomiting more than twice or vomiting hours after the injury

 - severe or worsening headache

 What to Do

 - Call 911 for any serious head injury.
 Do not move an unconscious child.
-If your child is not breathing, do CPR, if you know how, while you wait for help.
+If a child is not breathing, do CPR, if you know how, while you wait for help.

 - Call the doctor right away if an infant has a head injury or a child of any age has neck pain or won't stop crying after a head injury.

-- Allow your child to sleep if he or she is tired.
+- Let the child to sleep if they're tired.

 - Childproof your house.